kennknowles/codeslashslashcomment/README.md

 These are articles from the blog at http://codeslashslashcomment.com

-They are explorations / self-teaching sessions of the author in various libraries and techniques, generally in Scala.
+They are explorations / self-teaching sessions of the author in various libraries and techniques.

-The articles are mostly heavily commented Scala, with accomanying text files containing the final draft of the text on the blog.
+The articles are mostly heavily commented code, with accomanying text files containing the final draft of the text on the blog.
 The code is licensed under the Apache 2.0 License so you should be able to use it in whatever way you like.
 I ask that the actual text of the article not be